FAQs for Grief & Loss Counseling and Caregiver Support in Denver

 Frequently Asked Questions.

-Your emotions are too overwhelming to manage alone and you worry your relationships, mental and physical health are at risk.
+Your feel too overwhelmed to manage alone and you worry your relationships, not to mention your mental and physical health are at risk.
 Think of starting therapy as putting on your oxygen mask first before helping your loved ones: if you aren’t here, you can’t help anyone.
 But thinking about going to therapy for the first time or maybe for the first time in a long time, is scary.
 Here are answers to some common questions about therapy that might ease your mind a bit.

 What will the 15-minute consultation be like?

-The consultation is an opportunity for you to get a feel for my counseling style, and allow you a chance to see if I’m the right fit for you.
+The consultation is an opportunity for you to get a feel for my counseling style and to ask any questions you might have about scheduling, frequency of sessions and billing.

 How do I know if you’re the right counselor for me?

-To make lasting progress in therapy, you should feel like you can trust your counselor.
-Trust doesn’t come overnight, so at the start of the counseling relationship, your counselor’s job is to earn your trust.
+To make lasting progress in therapy, you should feel that you can trust your counselor.
+Trust doesn’t come overnight, so at the start of the counseling relationship, your counselor’s job is to build trust.
 From the start, you should have a clear understanding of what therapy will be like.
-You should feel like the counselor is someone who has the experience and personality that can help you.
+You should feel like the counselor is someone who has the experience, knowledge and personality that can help you.
+You should feel comfortable asking questions if you don’t understand something your counselor says or if you are dissatisfied with the direction a session is going.

 As a counselor, how do you know when a client is a good fit for you?